 - The accuser and the accused will have timely notice for meetings/hearings at which the accuser or accused, or both, may be present. - The institutional investigation and disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused. - The university provides the accuser and accused the same opportunities to have an adviser present during a university investigation and disciplinary proceeding.
 The accuser and the accused student each have the opportunity to be advised by a personal adviser of their choice, at their expense, at any stage of the process, and to be accompanied by that adviser at any meeting or proceeding.
 The Student Code of Conduct defines an adviser as "...an individual selected by the student to advise him/her.
 The adviser may be a faculty or staff member, student, attorney, or other representative of the student."
 The accuser and accused student may be assisted throughout the proceedings by their adviser.
 Throughout the report resolution process, each party may be assisted by an adviser, who may be an attorney, but who is not otherwise a party or witness.
-Advisers may simply provide support in a manner that does not disrupt or unduly delay at any disciplinary proceeding, or may present the student's case at a disciplinary appeal hearing. - · A student conduct decision is based on the preponderance of evidence standard, i.e. "more likely than not to have occurred" standard.
+Advisers may simply provide support in a manner that does not disrupt or unduly delay at any disciplinary proceeding, or may present the student's case at a disciplinary appeal hearing. - A student conduct decision is based on the preponderance of evidence standard, i.e. "more likely than not to have occurred" standard.
 In other words, the conduct process asks: "is it more likely than not that the accused student violated the university's Student Conduct Code."

-- alleged victim for purposes of this paragraph). - The complainant and/or respondent may appeal the outcome of an investigation and outcome the Memorandum of Findings and Sanction. - · If there is no appeal by either the complainant or respondent within the proscribed timeframe, the decision of the Dean of Students or designee will become final and disciplinary sanctions (except for interim suspension) pending the outcome of the disciplinary process.
-If the sanction is suspension or expulsion and the decision of graduate until the disciplinary process has concluded. - Education Rights and Privacy Act of 1974 (FERPA). - For Student Disciplinary Procedures and the Title IX Procedures: Student Disciplinary Procedures
+- The accuser and the accused will be notified simultaneously in writing of the outcome of any disciplinary proceeding, any changes to those results prior to the time that such results become final, and when such results become final (If the alleged victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim for purposes of this paragraph). - The complainant and/or respondent may appeal the outcome of an investigation and related disciplinary proceeding (a finding of responsibility or no responsibility and/or a finding of responsibility or no responsibility as insufficient or excessive by filing a written notice with the Office of Student Life within five business days of the date of the written outcome the Memorandum of Findings and Sanction. - If there is no appeal by either the complainant or respondent within the proscribed timeframe, the decision of the Dean of Students or designee will become final and effective immediately.
+Filing a timely notice of appeal will suspend the imposition of disciplinary sanctions (except for interim suspension) pending the outcome of the disciplinary process.
+If the sanction is suspension or expulsion and the decision of the Dean of Students or designee is appealed, the respondent will not be permitted to graduate until the disciplinary process has concluded. - Compliance with these provisions does not constitute a violation of section 444 of the General Education Provisions Act (20 U.S.C.
+1232g), commonly known as the Family Education Rights and Privacy Act of 1974 (FERPA). - For Student Disciplinary Procedures and the Title IX Procedures: Student Disciplinary Procedures